anebz/cloud/Accreditations/aws_developer_associate.md

 An user makes a request to the LB at a certain IP address, which then calls the EC2 instance.
 This instance only sees the LB IP address, not the user's public IP.
 But it can obtain this by X-Forwarded-For header.

 If users lose session or need to re-authenticate often, use ElastiCache Cluster, which provides a shared data storage for sessions that can be accessed from any individual web server.
 If using an ALB, use sticky sessions which can route requests to the same target in a target group.
 The clients must support cookies.
+Stickiness rstricts app elasticity, it's not so scalable.

 > Route 53